logo © 1996 Phil Waclawski

 • (So, this will be an associative array of arrays, aka multidimensional)

-5. Based on the radio buttons (again using the shoe example) store information in yet a third array.
+6. Based on the radio buttons (again using the shoe example) retrieve information that you have stored in yet a third array.
 So, if they choose "mens" have your php script print out the range of sizes available for mens shoes.

 This page last updated on: